-Uncontaminated - free from the presence Discharge - a discharge that does not cause or contribute to an exceedance of pollutants attributable to industrial activity applicable water quality standards.
+Uncontaminated - free from the presence of pollutants attributable to industrial activity.

 Water Quality Impaired - See 'Impaired Stream Segment'.

 Water Quality Standards (WQS) - definition of the water quality goals of a water body, or portion thereof, by designating the use or uses to be made of the water and by setting criteria necessary to protect the uses.
 States and EPA adopt water quality standards to protect public health or welfare, enhance the quality of water and serve the purposes of the Clean Water Act (See CWA sections 101(a)2 and 303(c)) and the Georgia Water Quality Control Act.